 SPIRIT LAND/VUOIŊŊALAŠ EANADAT

 Spirit Land/Vuoiŋŋalaš Eanadat can be seen as an act of reconciliation between the Sámi and Nordic peoples.
-The Sámi spiritual historiography, which has been silenced, both past and present, is here given voice and is incorporated into the church space of Turku Cathedral.
+The Sámi spiritual historiography, which has been silenced, both past and present, is here given voice and incorporated into the church space of Turku Cathedral.
 What was banned and hidden is now invited and embraced.
 The voices of the landscapes are heard anew, restored and brought to life, but also transformed into something hitherto unknown.
 Matter is hereby given spirit and life.
 The restoration process has begun.

-Spirit Land/Vuoiŋŋalaš Eanadat is part of the transdisciplinary research project Praxis of Social Imaginaries, Åbo Akademi University, Finland and is a collaboration between textile artist and archaeologist Emma Göransson Almroth, Sweden, and musician, composer and theologian Frank Berger, Finland.
+Spirit Land/Vuoiŋŋalaš Eanadat is part of the transdisciplinary research project Praxis of Social Imaginaries, Åbo Akademi University, Finland, and is a collaboration between textile artist and archaeologist Emma Göransson Almroth, Sweden, and musician, composer and theologian Frank Berger, Finland.

 Participants: Frank Berger (Hurdy Gurdy and vocals), Carolina Bjon (cello), Emma Göransson Almroth (jojk), Minna Hokka (overtone flute), Olli Liljeström (percussion), Marianne Maans (violin), Kari Mäkiranta (keyboard), Nina Nordvall Vahlberg (jojk and drum).